puff2002/COMPSCI5012_IT_CW/research.md

 ### Final Conclusion

-This repository is a well-assembled **pre-implementation design dossier** for a SmartCloset web app and coursework submission pipeline.
-It demonstrates strong planning artifacts (architecture/sitemap/wireframes/ER evolution), but no executable system yet.
-The main technical blockers before implementation are schema finalization consistency and the missing API spec target.
+This repository is a well-assembled **planning dossier with a linked backend reference** for a SmartCloset web app and coursework submission pipeline.
+It demonstrates strong planning artifacts (architecture/sitemap/wireframes/ER evolution), while frontend implementation in this repo is still pending.
+The main technical blockers before full integration are schema finalization consistency and API-contract synchronization discipline.